rahulhaque/soketi-app-manager-filament/README.md

 # Stop the application or
 docker compose stop

-# Stop and remove containers
+# Stop and remove the containers
 docker compose down
 ```